Listening and Auditory Processing Difficulties

 Do you ever wonder why your child can detect the sound of lolly wrappers at 50 metres, but appears unable to listen and follow instructions?

-For many of us, the ability to process sensory information has been impacted by overwhelming events during infancy and early childhood.
+For many of us, the ability to process sensory information has been impacted by trauma or overwhelming events during infancy and early childhood.
 When we were frightened, our bodies adapted.
 Over time, we may have learnt to tune in to background sounds, rather than focus on the human voice.

 Sensory Overwhelm